What currency would you like to shop in?

 What is a snorkel parka?

-A snorkel parka has a hood that can be zipped right up, which makes it particularly effective in extremely cold and windy weather.
+A snorkel parka has a hood that can be zipped right up, making it particularly effective in extremely cold and windy weather.
 During the 1970s–1980s, civilians started to embrace parkas as an everyday urban and trendy item.
 In Europe, the snorkel parka started to regain momentum in the late 1990s and early 2000s.

 Why is there fur on parka hoods?

 Earlier Vietnam-era hoods had genuine fur ruffs; later versions used synthetic furs.
 The fur trim around the hood works to protect you from the cold wind, as it disrupts the airflow and protects the face from frostbite.
+We believe nothing should be compromised when creating the perfect product therefore our Parkas are designed with premium quality faux fur.

 What colour is best associated with a classic British parka?